How Holiday Candy is Made

 candy, sweets, video, videos, silly putty, chocolate, make, holiday

-2 Responses to “How Holiday Candy is Made”
+2 thoughts on “How Holiday Candy is Made

 It’s so fun getting to “tour” inside a factory, especially ones that make candy!
 So this was really fun and awesome to me!
 Everyone should take a look!